An in-depth report on the causes, diagnosis, treatment, and prevention of stress.

-- Some amount of stress is healthy, but excessive stress, left untreated, can increase a person's risk for anxiety and illness.
+- Some amount of stress is healthy, but excessive chronic stress, left untreated, can increase a person's risk for anxiety and illness.

 - The combined effect of job stress and an unhealthy lifestyle poses the highest risk for coronary heart disease (CHD) compared to either factor alone.
-Among those with job strain, making healthy lifestyle choices can lower the risk of CHD significantly.
+Among those with job strain, making healthy lifestyle choices can lower the risk of developing CHD significantly.

 - Several strategies have been shown to help reduce stress, such as exercise, practicing mindfulness-based stress reduction (meditation and yoga), acceptance and commitment therapy (ACT), and participating in a cognitive behavioral therapy (CBT) program.

 - CBT has been shown to help reduce the stress associated with many chronic medical conditions, including back pain, arthritis, and tinnitus (buzzing in the ears).

 - Meditation may help ease symptoms of anxiety, depression, and pain, but its role in modulating positive mood, attention, substance use, eating habits, sleep, and weight gain is less clear.